srmchartroom/HRD-Employee-Tracking-Admin-App/README.md

 ## Usage

-The below video provides an overview of the HRD Employee Tracking Admin application, the code involved and how it works, as well as a demo of the applicatio in action.
+The below video provides an overview of the HRD Employee Tracking Admin application, the code involved and how it works, as well as a demo of the application in action.

 [![OVERVIEW: THE HRD EMPLOYEE TRACKING ADMIN APP IN ACTION](https://chartroomcreative.com/gitassets/HRD-Employee_Tracking-App.png)](https://chartroomcreative.com/gitassets/HRD-Employee_Tracking-App.mp4)